dataform-co/dataform/content/docs/getting-started-tutorial/scheduling.md

 You want to make sure your data is updated regularly so that it is always up to date.
 To do this you will create a schedule.
 You want your datasets to be updated every hour and create an alert so that you are notified by email if the pipeline fails.

 Schedules are defined in the environments.json file.
-It’s easiest to set them up in the interactive UI, but it's also possible to edit them directly in the JSON.
+It’s easiest to set them up in the interactive UI, but it's also possible to edit them directly in the `environments.json` file.

 <div style="position: relative; padding-bottom: 55.93750000000001%; height: 0;"><iframe src="https://www.loom.com/embed/28219ff65f9c4faca1604289c07cae3c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>